SB-27182/loba-NN/README.md

 **Stochastic mapping NNs however, are very well equipped for hyper dimensional clustering <sup>[*Jiang.*](https://arxiv.org/abs/1611.05148)</sup>.**

 **In short:** one should use a VAE to account for discrete structures in the continuous data.
-Deeper insights can then be acquired by deploying an invertible-flow network, like loba-NN, on these partitioning continuous manifolds, if one chooses to use a invertible-flow architecture.
+Deeper insights can then be acquired by deploying an invertible-flow network, like loba-NN, on these partitioning continuous manifolds, if one intends to use a invertible-flow architecture.